dward2/setup_verification/README.md

 8. A new folder called `setup_verification` should have been created.
 Move into that directory by entering `cd setup_verification`.
 9. Test your ability to run Python by entering `python check_python.py`.
-A program should have run that printed out the Python version and saying that you successfully ran Python.
+A program should have run that printed out the Python version and said that you successfully ran Python.
 10. Test your ability to set up a virtual environment by entering `python -m venv myvenv`.
 Next, enter `ls` to verify that a new folder called